celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/ChapterAssessment.rst

         :align: center
         :alt: Finding the maximum number

-   Given the following function with the class_grades list passed in, what will the return value be? |blank|
+   Looking at the following Codelens output, we have a function called maximum that is in the middle of executing.
+The purpose is to find the highest value in the list and return it.
+What will be the return value? |blank|

    -  :97: Correct.
       :.*: Incorrect.
-Our function is looking for and returning the highest element in class_grades
+Our function is looking for and returning the highest element in the class_grades list

 .. mchoice:: assess_ch8_2_lh
    :multiple_answers: